Sustainability by Decarbonizing hard-to-evade sectors

 Steel

 In steel manufacturing, there is also the requirement of reaching a temperature beyond 1400 degrees.
 Therefore, fossil fuel is used to achieve high temperatures, plus a poking pole is used as a reducing agent to convert the iron into steel.
-Steel, like cement, should gradually move towards net zero emissions if we want to achieve sustainability in the construction .
+Steel, like cement, should gradually move towards net zero emissions if we want to achieve sustainability in the construction industry.

 The motivation of Indian Companies to Achieve Decarbonization in these Sectors